-- Working with partners, which includes the Lancashire Enterprise Partnership (LEP), to help create sustainable, accessible jobs so that businesses locate, grow and stay in Pendle and to provide business support and facilitate skills improvement. - Enabling housing provision that meets local needs and aspirations in terms of quantity, quality, accessibility and affordability.
+- Working with partners to help create sustainable, accessible jobs so that businesses locate, grow and stay in Pendle and to provide business support and facilitate skills improvement. - Enabling housing provision that meets local needs and aspirations in terms of quantity, quality, accessibility and affordability.